micom-dev/q2-micom/docs/README.md

 This will give you something like this:

 ```
-Merged with the database using ranks: genus
+Merging with the database using ranks: genus
+[16:00:08] WARNING  Less than 50% of the abundance could be matched to the model database.
+Model `ERR1883294` may not be   community.py:229
+                    representative of the sample
+Running ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:02:56
 Each community model contains 10-42 taxa (average 26+-11).
-Running ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━   0% -:--:--
+Community models cover 49.46%-99.91% of the total abundance (average 88.00%+-17.00%).
+Saved CommunityModels[Pickle] to: models.qza
 ```

  Building the community models will take a while, but this usually only needs to be done once for each sample.
 You can then run many growth simulations for a given sample using the existing model.
+You see a warning here that one sample does not match well to the database.
+This is usually a good point to choose a larger database.
+Here we will continue since we are close to 50% for that sample and this is meant as an example ;)

 ### Running a growth simulation